01one/noncommercial-projects/README.md

-This is the source code of the website.
-Website is hosted on Cloudflare Pages. [noncommercial.purnorup.com](https://noncommercial.purnorup.com/)
+This is the source code of the website. [noncommercial.purnorup.com](https://noncommercial.purnorup.com/)

 You are allowed to use the code with some minor restrictions( especially you can not use our brand name and identity and other brand related things.)